iobroker-community-adapters/ioBroker.snmp/README.md

 ## Changelog
 ### 0.6.1
 * (McM1957) reduce severity of timout message to informational
-* (McM1957) reduce letency for update of info.connection
+* (McM1957) reduce latency for update of info.connection

 ### 0.6.0
 * (McM1957) avoid excessive error logs if target is unreachable